PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 As can be seen above, the Starting Territory must be placed so that the Battlefield extends 1 Space in both directions away from the portion directly in front of the Starting Territory.
 This is intended to prevent possible issues caused by odd placement.
 ## Beginning of the Game
-If at least 1 Player is using The Party as their Battalion, after a Player places their Territory, that Player's Opponent may select exactly 2 of that Player's non-Titan non-Immutable Pieces to be Volatile; Volatility is explained above.
+If at least 1 Player is using The Party as their Battalion, after a Player places their Territory, that Player's Opponent may select exactly 2 of that Player's non-Titan non-Immutable non-Volatile Pieces to be Volatile; Volatility is explained above.
 In Party Mode, each Player would have Volatile Pieces selected by the Opponent Targeting them.
 ## Future Possibilities
 * changing the Starting Territory and the Whip
 * making Volatile Pieces immune to Capture, at least for 1 Turn after switching sides